-The Basingstoke Canal is a 32 mile stretch of waterway running from Greywell in Hampshire to Woodham in Surrey, where it joins the Wey Navigation.
-Hampshire County Council have a useful guide – CLICK HERE.
+Information about fishing in the Basingstoke Canal, a 32 mile stretch of waterway running from Greywell in Hampshire to Woodham in Surrey, where it joins the Wey Navigation.

 The Surrey section starts at Ash where the Canal crosses the Blackwater (and the A331), and enters the county on its journey down to the Wey.
 There are 29 locks, with 28 of them in Surrey.
 Overall the canal rises some 200 feet from the Wey through these locks.
 About half of the navigable canal is in Surrey.

 The locks were built in flights and in Surrey sit mainly in groups that run from Woodham to Byfleet.

 Angling on the Canal is controlled by the Basingstoke Canal Angling Association, and permits can be purchased from the Canal Centre.
 Many angling clubs that operate in Surrey have an affiliation to the BCAA that results in permits being issued to their members.

 The standard coarse season operates on the Basingstoke Canal (verified in April 2015).